markekraus/PSRAW/docs/Module/Request-RedditOAuthToken.md

 ### -Installed
 Best Used for: Anonymous API access for `Installed` applications.

 The `Installed` option will initiate a `installed_client` grant flow.
 This will enable the use of OAuth Based APIs, but since the OAuth Token will not be associated with any user context it will only have "anonymous" access.
 This is similar to browsing reddit without having a login.
-You will not be able to send user messages, post comments or sumissions, or do anything else that would require an active login session on the web site.
+You will not be able to send user messages, post comments or submissions, or do anything else that would require an active login session on the web site.

 The token will only be valid for 1 hour and then a new token will be requested.
 This can be placed in automation as it does not require the user to log in.
 A new token will automatically be requested on the next API call made by functions in this module after the token has expired.

 The `Installed` grant flow requires that a Device ID be sent.
-The `DeviceID` parameter can be used to supply one. the defualt is to generate a new GUID.
+The `DeviceID` parameter can be used to supply one. the default is to generate a new GUID.
 That Device ID used should be unique to the device and should be used for all subsequent Access Token requests via the `Installed` method on the same device.
 This will be set on the `DeviceID` of the returned `RedditOAuthToken` object.

 For more information see https://github.com/reddit/reddit/wiki/OAuth2#application-only-oauth